Concerts

 The concert is dedicated to Jean Sibelius’ works and it opens with the Symphonic poem “Finlandia”, Op.
 26 (1899), a piece that conjures a sense of Finnish national pride like no other.
 On February 15, 1899, the Russian Tsar Nicholas II issued the “February Manifesto”, aimed to restrict the autonomy of the Grand Duchy of Finland similarly to Estonia.
 A little after the signing of the manifesto, Sibelius finished his “Finlandia” that sums up the feelings of Finnish people most precisely in that politically explosive spring.
 “Finlandia” was as significant to the Finnish people as Verdi’s “Va, pensiero” to Italians at the premiere of his “Nabucco”.

 The second composition of the concert is the enigmatic Violin Concerto that is the only instrumental concert by the composer.
 Sibelius was trained as a violinist, although he never became a virtuoso performer.
 He has written an enigmatic and soulful concerto that highlights the violin’s full range of technical and expressive e possibilities in his sweeping, powerful style from its magical opening theme to the exhilarating finale.
+The soloist is the prestigious London Classic Violin Competition winner 2024 Boris Brovtsyn, who is considered one of the most profound and versatile musicians of his generation.
+He is in ever-increasing demand all around the world as both concerto soloist and chamber musician.
+His repertoire includes over fifty violin concertos and hundreds of chamber works, some of which he premiered.

 Intermission